atet/unity/README.md

 ### 2. New Unity Project

-* On the left-hand menu, select "Projects" then click on the blue "NEW" button on the right, and choose "2019.2.15f1".
+* On the left-hand menu, select "Projects" then click on the blue "NEW" button on the right, and choose "2019.2.15f1" (or whichever version was installed).

 [![.img/step02a.png](.img/step02a.png)](#nolink)